 - Table to search: Select your

-Data Table. - Filters: This is where we tell Saasio which post to find.
+PostsData Table. - Filters: This is where we tell Saasio which post to find.

 - Set up the filter rule:

-the value from the URL parameter namedpostId
+_id(the record’s unique ID)is equal tothe value from the URL parameter namedpostId.

 - Set up the filter rule: